lzm0/tablr/README.md

 - [x] **Native Performance**: Built with Rust for fast data processing and rendering
 - [x] **Cross-Platform**: Runs on Windows, macOS, and Linux
 - [ ] **Sorting**: TODO
+- [ ] **Searching**: TODO
 - [ ] **Filtering**: TODO

 ## Installation

-This is still a work in progress, no pre-built binaries are available yet.
+This is still a work in progress, so no pre-built binaries are available yet.
 You can build the application from source.

 ```bash
 cargo build --release